 The Friends recognize that an excellent library is a cornerstone of our community that provides everyone with the opportunity to engage in life-long learning and to connect with the ideas of others from past to present.
 A quality library helps to attract new people and businesses to an area.
 Libraries preserve our past and are a tremendous resource for planning our future.
 So the Friends’ mission is simple—raise funds and use them in any way possible to improve the collection and services of their Library for the benefit of all community members.
 These funds are used to purchase various items to improve the collection, including books, DVDs, audiobooks, and computer software.
 They also buy equipment for the Library, such as book trucks and portable air conditioners.
 They provide funding for remodeling projects, like new carpeting, and horizontal blinds.
 The Friends’ donations to the Gloversville Public Library have averaged more than $10,000 annually.

-“Regular meetings of the Board of Directors shall be held at the Gloversville Public library on the first Thursday of the following months: January, March, May, August September and November.”
+Friends' meetings are held on the first Thursday at 6 p.m. in the following months: January, March, May, August, September, and November.

 The Friends have several fund-raisers throughout the year.

 Book Sales.
 Traditionally the Friends hold two two-day book and bake sales annually, in June and October.
 With the renovation of the Carnegie building, these have been temporarily suspended.

 Celebration.
 From 2007-2014, the centerpiece of the Friends' fundraising effort had been the annual Celebration.
 Over the years, the Friends raised over $100,000.
 These funds have contributed to the renovation project as well as sponsored programs, collection development, and special events like the 2018 art show.

 Membership Drive.
 You can join the Friends at any time by filling out this form.
 But each year, starting in October during National Friends of the Library Week, the Friends begin an annual membership drive.
 The Friends mail membership forms to existing and prospective members to solicit funds and volunteers.